SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Web 1.0 from static sites, with text and some styling but with limited user interaction, transformed and JavaScript allowed users to now interact with pages - click buttons, see sliders and animated picture galleries, play interactive games.

-However Web 2.0 is not just about JavaScript that the user can interact with, it also about JavaScript accessing DBs (databases) with Application Programming Interfaces (APIs).
+However Web 2.0 is not just about JavaScript that the user can interact with, it also about JavaScript accessing DBs (databases) with application programming interfaces (APIs).

 Every hardware developer wanted a JavaScript engine to parse the Web documents so that users who were adopting personal computers and interacting with the Web could have a better user-experience (UX).